mayfrost/guides/INITIATION.md

 * Shutdown the machine
 `shutdown -h now`

 And done.
-For more information on both distros see https://github.com/mayfrost/guides/blob/master/DISTROS.md
+For more information on both distros and what to do next see https://github.com/mayfrost/guides/blob/master/DISTROS.md